 Common Dirty Words in Spanish

-“Joder” – Fuck
+“Joder” – “Fuck”

-This word is the most common cuss word, not only in the Spanish language but in English as well.
-The term typically means “fuck,” and you can expect to hear it in almost every Spanish conversation.
+This word is the most common cuss word, not only when you speak Spanish but also in English.
+The term typically means “fuck.”
+You can expect to hear it in almost every Spanish conversation.

-“Mierda” – Shit
+“Mierda” – “Shit”

 But how do you insert it in a normal sentence?

 - “¡Mierda!
 Me olvidé de mi entrevista de trabajo.”

 Translation: “Shit!
 I forgot about my job interview.”

 This is one of the more common curse words and Spanish swears.